 What are the daily expectations for a M3 on this clerkship?

 Students will be seeing patients almost exclusively in an outpatient setting.
-They will need to be efficient as often the entire visit is 15 to 20 minutes and patients may have more than one concern.
+They will need to be efficient as often the entire visit is 20-30 minutes and patients may often more than one concern.
 They will be doing multiple succinct bedside presentations daily.
-They need to focus on the assessment and plan.
+They should move beyond reporting the history and physical during their oral presentations and focus on creating a detailed assessment and plan.

 What is the typical schedule (number of days worked/hours per day) for this clerkship?